hermesbaby/hermes/README.md

 sudo ./install-hermes-service.sh
 ```

+The installation script automatically detects your container runtime (Docker or Podman) and configures the service accordingly.

 This will:
 - Create a dedicated `hermes` system user
 - Generate a secure API token
 - Set up systemd service with auto-start
 - Configure proper file permissions
+- Detect and configure for Docker or Podman
 - Start and test the service

+**Container Runtime Support:**
+- ✅ **Docker**: Full support with `docker.service` dependencies
+- ✅ **Podman**: Full support with `network-online.target` dependencies

 **Service Management:**
 ```bash